OllieJones/sqlite-object-cache/README.md

 ### Does this plugin work with sites hosted on Microsoft Windows OSs with the IIS web server?

 **Yes**.
 But please be aware that users have reported cache corruption when using APCu.
 And please be sure to use the so-called "non thread safe" versions of php executables and DLLs.

+### I'm having trouble deactivating the plugin.

+Try deleting the plugin directory `.../wp-content/plugins/sqlite-object-cache`, and then deleting the drop-in file from `.../wp-content/object-cache.php`.

 ### The Statistics display seems complex.
 What does it all mean?